-The rules of the National Electricity Market were not designed to deliver REZs and offer states little guidance on the development of such infrastructure.
-As a result, the rules developed for transmission lines built to connect coal zones and the Snowy scheme to population centres are being applied to REZs, which are are far more extensive in their local impact, encompassing a network of multiple transmission lines as well as generation and storage infrastructure.
+The rules of the National Electricity Market were not designed to deliver REZs and offer states little guidance on the development of new infrastructures like this.
+The same rules are applied to REZ developments as for transmission lines that were built to connect coal zones and the Snowy scheme to population centres.
+REZs are far more extensive in their local impact, encompassing a network of multiple transmission lines as well as generation and storage projects concentrated in one region.

-The ESBs and state governments have recognised the need for a new approach to transmission planning, but the previous federal government did little to provide leadership in this area.
+The ESBs and state governments have recognised the need for a new approach to transmission planning but the previous federal government did little to provide leadership in this area.
 The newly elected federal Labor government will bring more focus to ISP planning as part of its delivery of its \$20 billion Rewiring the Nation policy.
-AEMO's 2022 draft ISP says "proactive engagement and integrated land-use planning is also needed at a jurisdictional level".41
+AEMO's 2022 draft ISP says 'proactive engagement and integrated land-use planning is also needed at a jurisdictional level.'41